-This edition was published by Minotaur Books on July 22, 2014 in hardcover and has 352 pages.
+This historical mystery is a hardcover edition that was published by Minotaur Books on July 22, 2014 and has 352 pages.

 Twenty-fourth in the Sister Fidelma historical mystery series set in 670 AD Ireland and revolving around the former Sister Fidelma and her husband, Brother Eadulf.